Unreleased Prince projects: Track listing

-Heart

-Was worked on in 1994.
-Nothing is known about the album, although it is believed to contain acoustic tracks (it is not known if there is any overlap between this project and The Truth, recorded two years later and released in 1998).

 "Live"

 "Live" is an unreleased multiple-disc album, offered to Warner Bros. in January 1995.
 Little is known about the contents, other than it contained live tracks recorded on tours between 1987 and 1993: the Sign o' the Times Tour, the Lovesexy Tour, the Nude Tour, the Diamonds and Pearls Tour, and the Act I and Act II tours.
 It was supposed to contain four discs, but it is unknown if the material was arranged chronologically or in another way.

 The album is unrelated to the "Live" single planned for release the previous year, and The Live Experience album planned for release later in 1995, both of which were planned to be credited to and contained live tracks recorded in 1994 and 1995 consecutively.